Mithgol/fiunis/README.md

 ### decode(text)

-Replaces all occurrences of Fidonet Unicode strings in the given text by their decoded Unicode equivalents.
+Replaces all occurrences of Fidonet Unicode substrings in the given text by their decoded Unicode equivalents.

 For example, `.decode('The video “&+mAJcFlwNbHpOS3p/iTJbUHvH;” is interesting.')` returns `'The video “頂尖對決之穿褲子篇” is interesting.'`.